LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 ## <a id="dapi_usercase"></a>What if I use Eikon Data API

-If you are using the [Eikon Data API](https://developers.refinitiv.com/en/api-catalog/eikon/eikon-data-api) (aka DAPI), the Jupyter Docker Stacks are not for you.
-The Refinitiv Workspace/Eikon application integrates a Data API proxy that acts as an interface between the Eikon Data API Python library and the Eikon Data Platform.
-For this reason, the Refinitiv Workspace/Eikon application must be running in the same machine that running the Eikon Data API, and the Refinitiv Workspace/Eikon application does not support Docker.
+If you are using the [Eikon Data API](https://developers.lseg.com/en/api-catalog/eikon/eikon-data-api) (aka DAPI), the Jupyter Docker Stacks are not for you.
+The Workspace application integrates a Data API proxy that acts as an interface between the Eikon Data API Python library and the Eikon Data Platform.
+For this reason, the Workspace application must be running in the same machine that running the Eikon Data API, and the Workspaceapplication does not support Docker.

 However, you can access the [*CodeBook*](https://www.refinitiv.com/en/products/codebook), the cloud-hosted Jupyter Notebook development environment for Python scripting from the application.
-The CodeBook is natively available in Refinitiv Workspace and Eikon as an app (**no installation required!!**), providing access to Refinitiv APIs and other popular Python libraries that are already pre-installed on the cloud.
+The CodeBook is natively available in Workspace as an app (**no installation required!!**), providing access to LSEG APIs and other popular Python libraries that are already pre-installed on the cloud.
 The list of pre-installed libraries is available in the Codebook's *Libraries&Extensions.md* file.

-Please see more detail regarding the CodeBook app in this [Use Eikon Data API or RDP Library in Python in CodeBook on Web Browser article](https://developers.refinitiv.com/en/article-catalog/article/use-eikon-data-api-or-rdp-library-python-codebook-web-browser).
+Please see more detail regarding the CodeBook app in this [Use Eikon Data API or RDP Library in Python in CodeBook on Web Browser article](https://developers.lseg.com/en/article-catalog/article/use-eikon-data-api-or-rdp-library-python-codebook-web-browser).

 ![Figure-14](images/14_codebook.png "Codebook Application")

 ## <a id="prerequisite"></a>Demo prerequisite

 This example requires the following dependencies software and libraries.

 1. RDP Access credentials.
 2. [Docker Desktop/Engine](https://docs.docker.com/get-docker/) version 20.10.x
 3. [DockerHub](https://hub.docker.com/) account (free subscription).
 4. Internet connection.

-Please contact your Refinitiv's representative to help you to access the RDP account and services.
-You can find more detail regarding the RDP access credentials set up from the *Getting Started for User ID* section of [Getting Start with Refinitiv Data Platform article](https://developers.refinitiv.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article:
+Please contact your LSEG's representative to help you to access the RDP account and services.
+You can find more detail regarding the RDP access credentials set up from the *Getting Started for User ID* section of [Getting Start with Data Platform article](https://developers.lseg.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article:

 ##  <a id="project_files"></a>Project files

 This example project contains the following files and folders

 1. *python/* folder: The Jupyter Notebook for RDP APIs/RDP Library for Python with jupyter scipy-notebook, contains example notebooks, configurations, and Docker files.
 2. *r/* folder: The Jupyter Notebook for RDP APIs/with jupyter r-notebook, contains example notebooks, and Docker files.
 3. *.env.example*: The example of ```.env``` file structure.